cdi-unit/cdi-unit/docs/index.md

 }
 ```

-### Deltaspike support
+### DeltaSpike support

-Once a test class is annotated with @SupportDeltaspikeCore @SupportDeltaspikeData @SupportDeltaspikeJpa @SupportDeltaspikePartialBean then the corresponding deltaspike module can be used.
-The deltaspike modules must be on the classpath.
+Once a test class is annotated with `@SupportDeltaspikeCore`, `@SupportDeltaspikeData`, `@SupportDeltaspikeJpa`, `@SupportDeltaspikePartialBean` then the corresponding DeltaSpike module can be used.
+The DeltaSpike's modules must be on the classpath.

 ```java
 @SupportDeltaspikeJpa